THE ALSACE-MOSELLE PORTRAIT GALLERY

 COOPERATION AND FORCED ENLISTMENT

-You wander into a passageway situated 3.5 metres from the ground.
-The pine trees of the Vosges forest recall the fact that the border crosses clandestinely on neighbouring heights…Under your feet and all around you, there is no doubt: this is war.
-The ground, made chaotic by bombing, is littered with all types of debris: bicycles, broken-down or wrecked or burned cars, gas cans…The bombers invade the sky.
+You wander now in a passageway above the ground.
+The pine trees of the Vosges forest are here to remind you of the smugglers networks that operated in this landscape… And now all around you see the war.
+The ground, destroyed by bombardments, is covered with all types of bits and pieces : bicycles, wrecked cars, gas cans…The bombers invade the sky.
 A house crumbles.
-Despite this, the images projected onto the wall evoke the German retreat and the D-Day landing.
+Despite this, the films projected onto the wall show the German retreat and the D-Day landing.
 Fortunately, Liberation is close.
 Your path takes you to a silent soundproof white holding room.
 No more noise of war; it’s the moment of truth.

-From here, you enter into the Eu-Phoria space, and you are at first struck by the life that lights up this place.
-There are colours, sound, and images as well…
+From here, you enter into the Eu-Phoria space, and you are quickly strike by the bright colours and loud sounds of this room that fill this place with life.

 The Globe: A cartography space to understand Europe on all its different scales (Schengen, Council of Europe, GDP,….)